 On Mount Olympus, I study under other gods and goddesses.
 I study under my father and his way of war, but I also study under my Aunt Athena.
 She felt that I should also learn the strategy of war, so I have a balance.
 I study with Apollo who teaches me music and art.
 Hermes has taught me to get in and out of the underworld and teach me some of the mortal sports.

 Other days I study with Artemis.
 She teaches me about wildlife and how important it is to the mortals and their survival.
 She even taught me about the race she created called Werewolves.
-They are half-human and half-wolf.
-They worship her.
+They are half-human and half-wolf and they worship her!
+She even has her own holiday!

 I have worked with Demeter, the mother of Persephone who is my best friend and one of the many reasons Hades and I are close.
 Persephone and I are a duo.
 You never see me without her, and you never see Persephone without me.
 We create havoc on Olympus and the Underworld.
 Which our parents, Hades, and Zeus hate.